Aleman-Z/spikesorting/README.md

 ## Running in Linux terminal.
-Currently this approach only works in Adrian's PC but it is the fastest way to spike sort.
+Currently this approach only works in Adrian's PC but it is the fastest way to spike sort once you have merged channels and rearranged tetrodes.
 All you must do is type:
 ```
 ./loop